ham-radio-software/D-Rats/README.md

 ### Linux and MAC OS-X

-Current testing is primarily done with Ubuntu 22.04 Linux which is a Debian based distribution.
+Current testing is primarily done with Raspbian Bookworm and Ubuntu 22.04 which are a Debian Linux based distributions.

 This version requires Python 3.7+ and GTK-3.